ashleynolan/dg-blog/src/templates/pages/blog/20161118-2016-tooling-survey-results.md

 For me, the relatively low usage levels – and knowledge levels shown from question 8 – across CSS methodologies indicates two things.
 The diversity of ways that people are writing their CSS is very broad – there isn’t any one method that developers seem drawn to when it comes to writing their CSS.

-Secondly – and perhaps slightly worryingly – a high number of front-end developers consider themselves to have an advanced knowledge of CSS when they don’t feel comfortable using some of the most well known CSS methodologies.
+Secondly, from the responses a high number of front-end developers consider themselves to have an advanced knowledge of CSS when they don’t have knowledge of some of the most well known CSS methodologies.
+Learning different approaches to writing CSS (such as SMACSS, OOCSS and ITCSS) helps give a better perspective to how you structure your own styles – irrespective of whether you choose to use them or not in your own workflow.

-This seems slightly contradictory and points to an issue I’ve seen fairly often.
 CSS may be a simple language on the surface, but it can be a complex one to master and fully understand.

 ---